Our neighbor brought up his backhoe to carve a building site out of the hill.

 by Thomas J. Elpel, Author of Living Homes

 It all started with the satellite dish.
-It was one of those big, old-style, clunky dishes from the early hey-day of satellite television.
-It was handed off to me when its owners upgraded to a new dish.
-They somehow imagined they were doing me a favor, that my life would be better if I installed the ugly thing in the yard and had access to five hundred channels of nothing.
-But we have three channels via the antenna, and that is more than enough of nothing already.
-On the other hand, I didn't want to just throw the satellite dish away.
+It was one of those big, old clunky dishes from the hey-day of satellite television.
+It was handed off to me when it's owners upgraded to a new dish.
+They apparently thought they were doing me a favor, that my life would be better if I installed the ugly thing in the yard and had access to five hundred channels of nothing.
+But we had three channels of nothing via the antenna already, and that seemed quite enough.
+On the other hand, I didn't want to throw the satellite dish away.
 I don't like throwing anything away.
-And I thought maybe I could make something interesting out of it someday, such as a solar cooker or maybe even the roof of a playhouse or something.
-So the satellite dish just sat behind the house for fifteen to twenty years.
+I thought maybe I could make something interesting out of it someday, such as a solar cooker or maybe even the roof of a playhouse.
+So the satellite dish sat behind the house for fifteen years.
 Then we had this idea to turn it into a castle.

-It would have been nice to build a big classroom and barn, but I really didn't have the time, money, or help to tackle such a big project.
-Instead, I considered finishing a pond that I started many years ago.
-It remains just a hole in the ground that doesn't hold water.
-But my eleven-year-old, Edwin, had been practically begging me for a year to build some kind of playhouse or fort.
-Given that my older kids were already out of the nest, or headed that way, it was realistically now or never.
+M eleven-year-old, Edwin, had been practically begging me for a year to build some kind of playhouse or fort.
+Given that my other kids were already out of the nest, or headed that way, it was realistically now or never.

 A satellite dish is bigger than it looks.
-Initially, it measured out to 11 1/2 feet in diameter, when it was sitting in two halves behind the house.
+Initially, it measured out to 11 1/2 feet in diameter when it was sitting in two halves behind the house.
 Bolting those halves together tightened the arc and reduced the diameter to 10 1/2 feet.
-My initial thought was to build some kind of little round building with a domed roof.
+My initial thought was to build a round building with a domed roof.
 We could wrap wire mesh over the satellite dish and trowel mortar over it to make a permanent dome.

-I also had a big pile of cinderblocks culled from the reject pile at the local cinderblock plant, so it seemed logical to use those for the walls.
-Then I had this idea to add teeth around the top, like the "merlons" on a castle, so we started calling it a castle.
-But my initial tests suggested I would get at least three-inch wide joints between the cinderblocks on the outside of the round walls.
+I also had a pile of cinderblocks culled from the reject pile at the local cinderblock plant, so it seemed logical to use those for the walls.
+Then I had the idea to add teeth around the top, like the "merlons" on a castle, so we started calling it a castle.
+But my initial tests suggested I would have at least three-inch wide joints between the cinderblocks on the outside of the round walls.
 I didn't like that idea.
 However, my brother suggested building a square castle with a round dome roof, and soon the castle project took on a life of its own!
-I added turrets to the drawings, and Edwin suggested off-setting them a little bit from the walls for emphasis.
+I added turrets to the drawings, and Edwin suggested off-setting them from the walls for emphasis.

 Building the Foundation

 As Henry David Thoreau once wrote, "If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them."
 I've always loved this quote for the inspirational affirmation to follow one's dreams in life.
-This is the first time, however, that I've had the opportunity to reference the quote in a more literal sense.
-We committed to transforming our castle from dream to reality when I hired my neighbor to come up with his backhoe and excavate a site for the structure.
+This is the first time, however, that I'd had the opportunity to reference the quote in a more literal sense.
+We committed to transforming our castle from dream to reality when I hired my neighbor to excavate a site for the structure with his backhoe.
 There was no turning back once we had this hole in the side of the hill!

-However, this was definitely not a high-budget project.
+This was definitely not a high-budget project.
 For environmental and economic reasons, we would use as many recycled materials as possible in the construction, starting with the lumber used to build formwork for the footings.
-Unfortunately, my scrap wood pile - all of it hauled home from the dump at some point - was disappointingly lean.
-Nevertheless, the castle was small enough that we were able to improvise some suitable footing formwork with what we had.
+Unfortunately, my scrap wood pile -- all of it previously hauled home from the dump -- was disappointingly lean.
+Nevertheless, the castle was small enough that we were able to improvise suitable footing formwork with what we had.
 We spliced together scraps of 2 x 6s to make the outer form, then added 1/4" OSB (oriented strand board) to some 2 x 4s to make a matching 6-inch tall inner form.
 We built the forms on the patio, then hauled them into place, squared them up, and secured them together with diagonal cross-bracing.
 Then we leveled the two sets of forms and drove stakes in around the inside and outside to hold everything steady.

-In addition to myself, with occasional help from my sons, Edwin and Donny, the main helpers were my friend Kris and our Green University® LLC interns, Grant and Logan.
+In addition to myself and occasional help from my sons, Edwin and Donny, the main helpers were my friend Kris and our Green University® LLC students, Grant and Logan.
 Logan helped pour the footing before heading off to a summer cooking job in Washington D.C.
 Kris, Grant, and I tackled the bulk of the castle construction.

 Up the Walls